tmuratc/nodejs-datapipeline/README.md

  - Service is designed to have data life cycle as;
    - Post Request(./logs) -> Pub/Sub -> BigQuery Table -> Get Request (./analytics)

 However there is no setup configuration for GCP services in the repository.
-Therefore following following prerequisites are required.
+Therefore following prerequisites are required.

 ## Prerequisites
  - BigQuery Table